-In the early phase of treatment clients tend to be ambivalent about ending substance use, rigid in their thinking, and limited in their ability to solve problems.
+In the early phase of treatment clients tend to be ambivalent about ending substance use, xviii Executive Summary rigid in their thinking, and limited in their ability to solve problems.
 Resistance is a challenge for the group leader at this time.